 What is dual credit?

-The Dual Credit Program gives high school juniors and seniors an opportunity to enroll in college level courses, while still attending their high school.
-The student receives college credits for courses from both the College and the high school.
+The Dual Credit Program provides high school students an opportunity to enroll in college level courses, while still attending their high school.
+The student receives credits for courses from both the College and the high school.

 Student Eligibility